Geminid meteor shower peaks this weekend: How to watch the 'best display all year'

-The Perseid meteor shower gets a lot of attention because it's active during warm summer nights in the Northern Hemisphere, but the Geminids are actually the strongest most years.
-Good news for skywatchers: The Geminid meteor shower is officially active now and peaks on Sunday, Dec.
+The Perseid meteor shower gets a lot of attention because it's active during warm summer nights in the Northern Hemisphere, but the Geminids are actually the strongest most years, and this year conditions are ideal.
+The Geminid meteor shower is officially active now and building toward a big peak on Sunday, Dec.
 13, and Monday, Dec.
 14. During peak times, it might be possible to see up to 150 meteors per hour under ideal conditions.

 Even better, this is one of the few major meteor showers that doesn't demand you wake up well before dawn to catch the best part.
 According to the American Meteor Society, the Geminids provide "good activity prior to midnight as the constellation of Gemini is well placed from 22:00 onward."